SixArmDonkey/magicgraph/README.md

 #### Runtime Enum
 Backed by [IEnumProperty](https://sixarmdonkey.github.io/magicgraph/classes/buffalokiwi-magicgraph-property-IEnumProperty.html)
 Enum members are configured via the "config" property and is backed by a RuntimeEnum instance.
 Runtime Enum instances do not use the "clazz" attribute.
+For more information see [BuffaloKiwi Types](https://github.com/SixArmDonkey/buffalotools_types).
 ```
 IPropertyType::TRTENUM = 'rtenum'
 ```